 Deeds - Legal documents that show who owns a property or piece of land.

 Defective Lease - A badly drafted lease.
 If this is serious, the vendor may have to obtain a deed of variation Â”getting the freeholders permission to change the original terms of the lease.
 This can be a lengthy process as it may affect other leaseholders.

 Deposit (sales) - Sum of money which the buyer puts down to secure the mortgage loan after exchange of contracts, usually 5 to 10 per cent of the purchase price.

-Deposit (lettings) – A sum of money usually equal to 4 – 6 weeks rent to ensure a tenant complies with the terms of their tenancy agreement.
+Deposit (lettings) – A sum of money usually up to 5 weeks rent to ensure a tenant complies with the terms of their tenancy agreement.

 Deposit Protection Schemes - These government-backed schemes ensure your tenants will get their deposit back if they: meet the terms of your tenancy agreement; don’t damage the property; and pay the rent and bills.
 Your Landlord (or your letting agent) must put the tenants’ deposit in the scheme within 30 days of the deposit being handed over.
 At the end of the tenancy the deposit must be returned to the tenants within 10 days of agreement on how much the tenant will get back.
 If you’re in a dispute with your tenants, the deposit is protected in the TDP scheme until the issue is settled.

 Dilapidations - Damage to a property, missing items in an inventory, re-decoration required etc, usually assessed on the check out at the end of the tenancy.
 Landlord’s may only seek equitable reparation subject to fair wear and tear.

 Direct Debit - A Direct Debit is an instruction from a customer to their bank or building society to make regular payments direct from their account.